-Moving to New Program Requirements and new prerequisites
+Moving to New Program Requirements and New Prerequisites

-Computer Science and Engineering is a relatively young and rapidly changing discipline.
+Computer Science and Engineering disciplines constantly respond and adapt to technological and theoretical progress.
 To ensure that our students graduate with current degree programs that are informed by the latest advances in the field, the Department has determined the following principles governing the applicability of new degree requirements for Computer Science programs:

-- If you have been taking courses in consecutive years then the starting year in computer science is the year in which you take your first major CSE course, and it normally coincides with the year you were admitted into the program.
-If you have a break in your studies then your starting year changes to the year in which you start taking major CSE courses again.
-Since most Senate approved degree program regulations become effective in the fall term following approval, your starting year is the current academic year if you start in the fall, winter, or the immediately following summer terms.
-For example: starting in fall 2001 you follow the 2001-02 program requirements; starting in winter 2002 or summer 2002 you also follow the 2001-2002 program requirements. - If program requirements change you may continue with your studies using the program requirements in effect in your starting year.
+- If you have been taking courses in consecutive years, then the starting year in a computer science (computer security, digital media) major is the year in which you take your first major CSE course as a computer science (or computer security or digital media) major.
+This year normally coincides with the year you were admitted into the program, unless you delayed taking major courses.
+If you have a break of three or more consecutive terms in your studies, then your starting year is redefined to be the year in which you start taking major CSE courses once you come back.
+Since most Senate approved degree program regulations become effective in the fall term following their approval, your starting year is the current academic year if you start in the fall, winter, or the immediately following summer terms.
+For example: starting in fall 2001 you follow the 2001-02 program requirements; starting in winter 2002 or summer 2002 you also follow the 2001-2002 program requirements. - If program requirements change but you did not have any interruptions in your studies, then you may continue with your studies using the program requirements in effect in your starting year.
 In this case the degree checklists in this calendar may not apply to you.
-You should use the degree checklists applicable to your starting year. - If program requirements change you may elect to graduate under the new requirements-that is, those in effect in the year of your graduation-but you must meet all of them.
+You should use the degree checklists applicable to your starting year.

+- If program requirements change you may elect to graduate under the new requirements-that is, those in effect in the year of your graduation-but you must meet all of them.
 You are not permitted to mix and match old and new requirements, or to pick and choose from among various requirements that were in effect between your starting year and graduation year. - Changes in prerequisites to courses or to groups of courses are not changes in degree requirements, and apply to all students regardless of their year of entry or re-entry to the program.
+In fact being "course-based" rather than "degree-based" requirements, prerequisites apply to majors and non-majors alike.
 Prerequisite changes normally are effective starting with the term immediately following their approval.